thegetty/terracottas/source/views/discussion/discussion-c.md

 For the Tomb of the Gold Ornaments, on the other hand, the end of the third century
  <span class="smcaps">BC</span> seems to be a date widely
-accepted by scholars.[^21] In the absence of reliable excavation contexts, it seems advisable to date the group of orantes to the early third century <span class="smcaps">BC.</span>
+accepted by scholars.[^21] In the absence of reliable excavation contexts, it seems advisable to date this group of orantes to the early third century <span class="smcaps">BC.</span>

 #### Notes

 [^1]: For the technical working of the statue and the hypothetical use
     of bivalve molds, see <span class="smcaps">Jeammet
-    and Nadalini</span> 1997; for a review of the problem, <span class="smcaps">Jeammet</span> 2003a.
+    and Nadalini 1997</span>; for a review of the problem, <span class="smcaps">Jeammet 2003a</span>.
 This study,
     which explores the problems linked to Canosan statues in the Louvre and surveys all the pieces in the various public and private museum collections, proposes a classification according to technical and